The Hundred: Trent Rockets reach men's final after washout versus Northern Superchargers in wild Oval eliminator

 Trent Rockets 12-0 from five balls: Tom Banton (6no off 4 balls), Joe Root (1no off 1)

-David Willey's side will now attempt to deny Invincibles a third straight title and claim their second, after previously winning the tournament under Lewis Gregory's captaincy back in 2022.
+David Willey's side will now attempt to deny Invincibles a third straight title and claim their second Hundred trophy, after previously winning the tournament under Lewis Gregory's captaincy back in 2022.

 Rockets advance to final as rain has final say

-Superchargers' innings, which began 20 minutes later than planned due to wet weather, was eventful with Willey (2-22) nicking off Zak Crawley for a duck third ball after jagging the first delivery into the batter's ribs and fizzing the second past his outside edge.
+Superchargers' innings, which began 20 minutes later than planned due to rain, was eventful with Willey (2-22) nicking off Zak Crawley for a duck third ball after jagging the first delivery into the batter's ribs and fizzing the second past his outside edge.

 After an initial rain break of just under an hour once Superchargers reached 76-3 from 50, leg-spinner Rehan Ahmed (1-22) dismissed Graham Clark (1) with the first ball back, only to then be muscled for three leg-side sixes in five balls by David Miller (28 off 10) before Miller was castled by Stoinis.